cameraui/docs/admin/users.md

 - **Create a new user**, setting a username, password, and role (user or admin).
 - **Edit** a user to change their details or role.
 - **Remove** a user.

+## Logged in users

+Below the registered users, the **Logged in users** list shows every active session across all accounts, with the device, its address, and type.
+Your own session is marked.
+Use **Sign out** on a row to end that session.

 ## The first account